Area Guide: Hurricane, Utah

-In order to supply the St. George region with water for cultivation and cooking, the Quail Creek reservoir was finished in 1985.
-The Virgin River is diverted and used to transfer the majority of the water that enters the reservoir.
+In order to supply the St. George region with water for cultivation and cooking, Quail Creek Reservoir was finished in 1985.
+Virgin River water is diverted and used to transfer the majority of the volume that enters the reservoir.
 Natural tributary Quail Creek flows from seasonal snowmelt, desert storm and springs that feed the lake year-round, sometimes at flash flood levels!

 The reservoir is created by two dams.
 An earth-fill embankment dam serves as the primary dam.
-The old earth-fill dam that failed in the early hours of January 1, 1989, was replaced with the roller-compacted concrete south dam.
+The old earth-fill dam that failed at 11:59pm on December 31, 1988 was replaced with the roller-compacted concrete structure you see today.
 Quail Creek can reach a maximum depth of 120 feet, making it sufficiently cold to support the rainbow trout, bullhead catfish, and crappie that have been stocked there.
 The warmer top layers of the reservoir are ideal for bluegill and largemouth bass, both of which are stocked.
 Also present are smallmouth bass and crawdad/crayfish.

 Where is Quail Creek State Park?

 Take the Hurricane exit off of I-15 (Exit 16).
-After traveling three miles east on Highway 9 in the direction of Hurricane City, turn left at the second traffic signal.
+After traveling two miles east on Highway 9 in the direction of Hurricane City, turn left at the second traffic signal.
 Drive for approximately 1.5 miles to the park entrance, found on the right side of the street.

 472 N 5300 W

 Hurricane, UT 84737